All flight path maps/Mexico City to Oaxaca

 The Valley of Mexico and Valley of Oaxaca are both at high altitude and often clear, even when coastal areas are cloudy.

-What is the best side of plane for Mexico City to Oaxaca?
+What is the best side for Mexico City to Oaxaca?